Quantitative theory of backscattering in topological HgTe and (Hg,Mn)Te quantum wells: acceptor states, Kondo effect, precessional dephasing, and bound magnetic polaron: Theoretical results

 \subsection{Axial approximation}

-Figure \ref{fig:axial} shows subband dispersions $E({\vec{k}})$ computed without and with the axial approximation of a HgTe QW.
-As the energy differences between ${\vec{k}}\| \langle10\rangle$ and ${\vec{k}}\| \langle11\rangle$ near valence band top are significantly smaller than the acceptor binding energies in Fig.\,1(c) of the companion paper \cite{Dietl:2022L}, the axial approximation holds.
+Figure \ref{fig:axial} shows subband dispersions $E({\vec{k}})$ computed without and with the axial approximation for HgTe QW thicknesses 6 and 8\, nm.
+A slight overestimation of the indirect gap by the axial approximation is visible for $d_{QW} =8$\,nm.
+Since, however, the energy differences between ${\vec{k}}\| \langle10\rangle$ and ${\vec{k}}\| \langle11\rangle$ near valence band top are significantly smaller than the acceptor binding energies in Fig.\,1(c) of the companion paper \cite{Dietl:2023_PRL}, the axial approximation holds.